 The Initial TDM Work Plan shall include a detailed plan for the phase-in of TDM measures.

-As feasible, TDM measures, including potential transit subsidies and options for first/last mile connections, shall begin with initial occupancy permits.
+Public transit subsidies and incentives shall begin with initial occupancy permits.

-Full implementation of the TDM Work Plan shall begin no later than the issuance for a Certificate of Occupancy for 400 residential units.The full-time TDM Coordinator shall start no later than the issuance of a Certificate of Occupancy for 25,000 square feet of office space, or 12 months after the issuance of the first residential building permit (whichever comes first).
+The full-time TDM Coordinator shall start no later than the issuance of a Certificate of Occupancy for 25,000 square feet of office space, or twelve (12) months after the issuance of the first residential building permit, whichever comes first.

+Full implementation of the TDM Work Plan shall begin no later than the issuance for a Certificate of Occupancy for 400 residential units.

+The Initial TDM Work Plan shall also include an analysis of locating a shuttle stop along Needham Street.

 The TDM Work Plan shall set forth sufficient Transportation Demand Management (TDM) strategies and measures necessary to comply with the Maximum Trip Count, including, but not limited to, last-mile connections to mass transit, subsidies for transit passes for employees and residents, a full-time TDM coordinator, on-site support facilities and information, marketing and awareness programs, financial incentives, and car and bike share programs.

 The TDM Work Plan may change over time to respond to changing transportation needs and circumstances, with the objective of meeting the trip reduction goal through compliance with the Maximum Trip Count.
 All changes must be reviewed and approved by the Director of Planning and Development prior to implementation.

-A TDM Work Plan shall also be submitted with every submission of a TDM Monitoring Report.
+A TDM Work Plan shall be submitted within thirty (30) days of the Petitioner receiving the results of the trip count monitoring from the Department of Planning and Development.
 The TDM Work Plan must include a comprehensive list of the measures proposed for the upcoming reporting period, and shall be based on best practices, results of prior counts and surveys, and additional data collected by the Petitioner.

 Enforcement